iqfareez/mpt-website/docs/troubleshoot/notifications.md

 ## What is it about?

-For some OEMs (eg: Xiaomi, Oppo etc.), implements a _little too aggresive_ battery optimization feature.
+Some OEMs (eg: Xiaomi, Oppo etc.), implement a _little_ too aggressive\_ battery optimization feature.
 Crucial features like **Autostart** (some OEMs called it **Auto-launch**) for some apps are disabled by default.
 In that case, prayer notification can only be shown for a while, or worse, cannot be shown to you altogether.

 :::note